fengalin/jstation-controller/README.md

 # jstation-controller ![CI](https://github.com/fengalin/jstation-controller/workflows/CI/badge.svg)

-`jstation-controller` aims to be a cross-platform interface to control the J-Station guitare and bass modeling and effect processing system.
+`jstation-controller` aims to be a cross-platform interface to control the J-Station guitar and bass modeling and effect processing system.

 Note that this application is in early development.
 See [gstation-edit](https://github.com/fengalin/gstation-edit) for a working Linux alternative.